What Is the Maryland Statute of Limitations on Personal Injury Claims for Minors?

 Getting Legal Help Much Sooner Than Later

+The statue of limitations in Maryland can be complex whether you are looking to file an ordinary personal injury lawsuit or a child injury claim.
 If your child has been injured in an accident caused by someone else’s negligence, then you should contact a law firm with experience handling lawsuits involving injuries to minors.
 Different states have different statutes of limitations for bringing personal injury claims, so you should not wait long to contact an attorney in your area.

 Otherwise, the statute of limitations for your child’s claim could expire, and you will not have a chance to obtain fair compensation for: